YangYaohong1/YangYaohong1.github.io/courses.md

 slug: /courses
 ---

-<p> There are transcripts of graduate studies and exchange program studies.
+<p> There are transcripts of <a href = 'https://maipdf.com/doc/d18518049676@pdf'>graduate studies and exchange program studies.
 Some of the courses I've taken are listed below. </p>

 <h3>Graduate Courses at Nankai University </h3>
 <p>